damianfraszczak/rpasdt/docs/files/contributing.md

 ## Local development setup

 We use Docker to setup the necessary environment and tools to build this project.
 Go to the [docker's README](docker.md) page to get instructions.

 ### Release a version

-- Merge your PR into **`master`**
+- Merge your PR into **`main`**
 - Update changelog in CHANGELOG.md
 - Change the version in src/rpasdt/version.py
 - Commit. `git commit -m 'Release version x.y.z'`
 - Tag the commit. `git tag -a x.y.z -m 'Release version x.y.z'`
-- Push (do not forget --tags). `git push origin master --tags`
+- Push (do not forget --tags). `git push origin main --tags`